Combining Probabilistic Forecasts of Intermittent Demand: Related studies

 \subsection{Probabilistic forecasting combinations}

+This section focuses on the general probabilistic forecasting combinations.
 Combining point or probabilistic forecasts produced by a variety of methods has been shown to outperform individual forecasts, with many studies, especially in the economic and finance domains, demonstrating significant performance benefits \citep[][\S2.6.1 and \S2.6.2]{petropoulos2022forecasting}.
 A simple and useful combination is the linear combination of finite individual forecasts with non-negative weights that sum to a unit.
 The key challenge is how to distribute or estimate weights for each individual forecast method.

 One option would be to assign equal weights for each individual method.
-Equal weights (arithmetic mean) is a straightforward solution that usually results in a robust outcome that can also act as a benchmark for comparing the performance of other non-equally weighted combinations. \citet{wallis2005combining} and \citet{o2006uncertain} offer reviews of the performance of the equal-weight or simple average probabilistic combinations.
+Equal weights (arithmetic mean) are a straightforward solution that usually results in a robust outcome that can also act as a benchmark for comparing the performance of other non-equally weighted combinations. \citet{wallis2005combining} and \citet{o2006uncertain} offer reviews of the performance of the equal-weight or simple average probabilistic combinations.

 Towards achieving ``optimal'' weights to improve linear combinations, several researchers proposed various optimization approaches. \citet{hall2007combining} suggested estimating weights by minimizing the Kullback-Leibler information criterion (KLIC), which is the distance between the combined distribution and the real but unknown distribution.
 They gave an equivalent form of maximizing the logarithmic score of the combined distribution. \citet{jore2010combining} used sliding windows of historical data and constructed weights in terms of logarithmic scores based on the past performance of each individual method. \citet{geweke2011optimal} offered a theoretical analysis to support probabilistic combinations based on the logarithmic score. \citet{conflitti2015optimal} supplied an iteration algorithm to simplify optimization. \citet{kapetanios2015generalised} proposed the ``generalized pool'' to allow time-varying optimal weights. \citep{del2016dynamic} constructed ``dynamic prediction pools'' to simulate the varying process of weights. \citet{li2022bayesian} estimated time-varying weights based on time-varying features.
 Apart from the logarithmic score, the censored likelihood scoring rule \citep{diks2011likelihood,opschoor2017combining} and the continuously ranked probability score \citep{gneiting2014probabilistic} can also be used towards estimating weights for probabilistic forecast combinations.